 Robert spent the next week in the hospital with the boys until they were strong enough to go to their new home.
 They continued to travel back and forth to the hospital, as the infants’ weak immune systems were not strong enough to fight the malaria.
 High fevers, convulsions, vomiting, diarrhea, and serious upper respiratory infections were some of the triplets’ most challenging symptoms.
 All efforts would go into getting John back to health and then Jimmy would get sick.
 Once Jimmy started to get better, Che would get sick.
 For six months Robert and the aunties fought to keep the triplets alive.

 Today they are more than perfect!
 All three boys graduated nursery school in December 2011.
 It is almost impossible for one to believe the grave start they had in life compared to how well they are doing now.
 Their personalities are very different, but each shares an exuberance that is second to none.
 It is no longer possible to speak of the triplets as a single unit like we once did, but it is also not possible to think of them as separate.
 They are connected to one another by something that is unknown and mysterious, which is both powerful and beautiful.

 Jimmy is sensitive and cares for everyone around him.
-He is very good friends with Ishmat, much like an older brother, and he likes pulling him around the house on a skateboard.
+He is very good friends with Ishmat, much like an older brother, and also he takes very good care of Sam, pulling him around the house on a skateboard.

-Jimmy studies Primary in Entebbe Junior, and his teachers adore how gentle he is.
+Jimmy studies Primary at Pearl of Africa International School.
 The aunties call him “Doctor Jimmy” because for a long time he said that he wanted to be a doctor.
 However, he recently changed his mind and now wants to be a veterinarian.

 Jimmy’s hugs and smile are some of the best and more sincere, on the planet.
 Everyone falls in love with him from the very first moment.